by Fern Shaw | Jun 4, 2025 | bottle fed water coolers, mains fed water cooler, water cooler, Water Coolers, water dispenser

 Step Two

-Assessment: The best way to assess your hydration status given the variables of body mass, work routines and other personal and physical aspects is to monitor urine colour.
+Assessment: The best way to assess your hydration status, given the variables of body mass, work routines, and other personal and physical aspects, is to monitor urine colour.
 When you are drinking enough water, your body is in balance and your urine will be a pale straw yellow colour (Hydrated).
-When you haven’t drunk enough water your kidneys try to save as much water as they can and cause you urine to be darker in colour (Dehydrated).
+When you haven’t drunk enough water, your kidneys try to save as much water as they can and causing your urine to be darker in colour (Dehydrated).
 Chat with your local AquAid branch about our dehydration charts, which clearly illustrate the difference between being hydrated to mildly and severely hydrated.

 Step Three